 | CIT Bank Platinum Savings | No | No | $5,000 |

 Why it wins: Around 4.50% APY with no minimum balance to open and no monthly fees.
-Check-writing and debit card included.
+Check-writing included.
 Synchrony Bank is FDIC-insured with over $100 billion in deposits.

-The catch: No debit card.
+The trade-off: No debit card.
 Online-only.
 Customer service is phone/email only.

 Best for: Anyone optimizing purely for rate with moderate balance levels.

-The catch: UFB has changed its rates more aggressively than peers — worth monitoring.
+Watch out for: UFB has changed its rates more aggressively than peers, which is worth monitoring.

 Best for: Someone who wants the full checking-account-like experience with near-top rates.

 Why it wins: Around 4.40% APY.
 Check-writing and debit card.
 No minimum balance.
 No monthly fee.
-Ally is one of the most trusted online banks — strong mobile app, 24/7 customer service, and seamless integration with Ally savings and checking.
+Ally is one of the most trusted online banks: strong mobile app, 24/7 customer service, and tight integration with Ally savings and checking.

-The catch: Rate is slightly below the pure-rate leaders.
+The downside: Rate is slightly below the pure-rate leaders.
 Worth the trade-off for Ally's reliability.

 Best for: Existing Ally customers or those who want a primary banking relationship.

-The catch: Not technically a bank account — it's a brokerage cash management account.
+The trade-off: Not technically a bank account; it's a brokerage cash management account.
 Slightly different regulatory framework.
 FDIC coverage is via partner banks in sweep.

 Best for: Existing Vanguard investors who want competitive yield on their cash allocation.

-5. CIT Bank Platinum Savings — Best for Large Balances
+CIT Bank Platinum Savings: Best for Large Balances

-Why it wins: Around 4.55% APY on balances of $5,000+.
+Why it wins: A premium APY tier that rewards balances of $5,000+.
 CIT Bank (part of First Citizens Bank) is a strong established institution.
 No monthly fees.

-The catch: Below $5,000 the rate drops significantly.
-Check-writing not available — it's really a high-yield savings product despite the name.
+Drawbacks: Below $5,000 the rate drops significantly.
+Check-writing not available; it's really a high-yield savings product despite the name.

 Best for: Cash holdings of $5,000-$250,000 where you don't need check-writing.

-MMA vs HYSA vs CD — Which Is Right?
+MMA vs High-Yield Savings vs CD: Which Is Right?

 |---|---|---|---|